Where did you grow up?

 Do you have any pets?

-I have a beautiful 12-pound cat named Neshama (her name means “soul” in Hebrew).
-Over the years, I have had many cats in my life including Princess Sheba Darling, Precious Sammy Dearest, Couscous Kerouac and P.C.
+I have a beautiful and very bossy Calico cat named Mitzi.
+Over the years, I have had many cats in my life, including Princess Sheba Darling, Precious Sammy Dearest, Couscous Kerouac, Neshama, and P.C.
 (Perfect Cat).
-And when I was growing up, I had a Cairn terrier named Angus.
+And when I was growing up, I had a Cairn terrier named Angus who looked just like Toto in The Wizard of Oz.

 What would you tell a kid who wants to be a writer?